The generic circle or square. These brush-tips are generated by Krita through certain parameters.

 This gives the amount of tips related to the ratio.

-This decreases how much area the brush-covers over it’s size: It makes it noisy.
+This determines how much area the brush-covers over its size: It makes it noisy.
 In the example below, the brush is set with density 0%, 50% and 100% respectively.

 This changes the randomness of the density.
 In the example below, the brush is set with randomness 0%, 50% and 100% respectively.